Controlled Human Infection Model (pertussis)

 Commonly called whooping cough, pertussis is an acute and highly contagious bacterial respiratory tract infection of Bordetella pertussis.
 The illness is named for the characteristic “whoop” noise caused by a sudden inhalation of air after a coughing fit that often occurs and is associated with the disease.
 There are 20–40 million cases of pertussis reported globally each year, 400,000 of those being fatal.
 Though illness in adults can be mild, symptoms can become severe in under-vaccinated and unvaccinated infants.

-In the first study, volunteers spend approximately 16-21 days in CCfV’s Challenge Unit, a highly specialized 10-bed hospital unit designed to fully contain respiratory infections.
-Healthcare support is continually available to assist with and monitor participant safety and wellness.
+Volunteers spend approximately 16-21 days in CCfV’s Challenge Unit, a highly specialized 10-bed hospital unit designed to fully contain respiratory infections.
+Healthcare support is available 24-7 to assist with and monitor participant safety and wellness.

-The primary objective of the first study is to determine the amount of B. pertussis (dose) that results in only mild symptoms (similar to a common cold) among 70-90% of those who received that dose.
+The main goal of the first study is to determine the amount of B. pertussis (dose) that results in only mild symptoms (similar to a common cold).
 All participants will receive appropriate antibiotic treatment to prevent severe illness.
 Five days after appropriate treatment, participants are no longer contagious.